Children's Health Insurance Program

 Deadlines

-Application deadlines for the Connecting Kids to Coverage Cooperative Agreements are dependent on the final release date for the Notice of Funding Opportunity Announcement (NOFO).
-Refer to the website www.insurekidsnow.gov for NOFO and application deadline updates.
+CHIP: No deadlines CKC grants: Application deadlines for the Connecting Kids to Coverage Cooperative Agreements are dependent on the final release date for the Notice of Funding Opportunity Announcement (NOFO).
+Refer to the website www.insurekidsnow.gov for the NOFO and application deadline updates.

 Approval/Disapproval Decision Time

-Section 2106 of the Law, specifies that a State plan is considered approved unless the Secretary notifies the State in writing, within 90 days after receipt of the plan, that the plan is disapproved (and the reasons for disapproval) or that specific additional information is needed.
+CHIP: Section 2106 of the Law, specifies that a State plan is considered approved unless the Secretary notifies the State in writing, within 90 days after receipt of the plan, that the plan is disapproved (and the reasons for disapproval) or that specific additional information is needed.
 Informal clarification and discussion between the State and the DHHS review team is permitted and encouraged during the review period.
 This does not stop the "90-day clock."
 The 90-day review period may be stopped by formal written requests for additional information and clarification.
 The 90-day review period may be stopped as many times as necessary to obtain completed information necessary to disapprove or approve the plan.
 The 90-day period will resume when the finalized additional information is received by CMS.
+CKC grants: Cooperative agreements are approved within 120 days after the application has been selected through the three-phase review process.

 Appeals

-If a State wishes to appeal a disapproval, it may petition for a reconsideration of this decision within 60 days after the date of receipt of the disapproval letter, by submitting a written request for reconsideration to the project officer and the regional office.
-States also have the option to submit a new application following the disapproval, starting a new 90-day review clock.
+CHIP: If a State wishes to appeal a disapproval of a state plan amendment, it may petition for a reconsideration of this decision within 60 days after the date of receipt of the disapproval letter, by submitting a written request for reconsideration to the CMS project officer.
+States also have the option to submit a new state plan amendment following the disapproval, starting a new 90-day review clock.
+CKC: If an applicant wishes to discuss why their application was denied, they may contact the Office of Acquisitions and Grants Management.

 Renewals